-(1) Hardship-

-(A) There are special conditions that apply to the property which create unreasonable hardships or practical difficulties which can be most effectively relieved by a variance; and development standards.
+- (1) Hardship- - (A) There are special conditions that apply to the property which create unreasonable hardships or practical difficulties which can be most effectively relieved by a variance; and development standards.
 Hardships on the site have been created that make saving all significant trees difficult while trying to efficiently develop the site within Code compliance.

-Findings: The subject property is 9.3 acres in size without right-of-way.
-The are being developed is Parcel 1 of the proposed Partition and is 5.05 acres in size and zoned RM-II.
-The site is surrounded on three sides by right-of-way (Snowball Avenue/Snowline Street/Baxter Road/Abbie Avenue), and a cul-de-sac, which limits the area for development due to
+Findings: The subject property is 9.61 acres in size.
+Being developed is Parcel 1 of the proposed Partition and is 5.86 acres in size and zoned RM-II.
+The site is surrounded on three sides by right-of-way (Snowball Avenue (cul-de-sac)/Snowline Street (local street)/Baxter Road (collector street)/Abbie Avenue (cul-de-sac) which limits the area for development due to

 Development in an RM-II zone shall meet a minimum of 15 dwelling units and shall not exceed 31 dwelling units.
-Therefore, the site shall be developed with a minimum of 76 and allowed to have a maximum of 156 units.
-As shown on the site plan, there are 120 units proposed on the property.
+Therefore, Parcel 1 shall be developed with a minimum of 88 and allowed to have a maximum of 182units.
+As shown on the site plan, there are 138 units proposed on the property.
 The applicant is not proposing maximum density on the site.